-Porter’s Value Chain Activities Diagram in PowerPoint 2010
+How to Create Porter’s Value Chain Activities Diagram in PowerPoint

-If you are preparing a Marketing Plan or Business Strategy for your organization and need the popular Porter’s Value Chain Diagram in your PowerPoint slides, then here we will show you how to design a simple but nice enoguh Value Chain Diagram using Shapes.
-Shapes are a powerful feature in PowerPoint that enables us to design complex and simple diagrams for your presentations.
+Suppose you are preparing a Marketing Plan or Business Strategy for your organization and need the popular Porter’s Value Chain Diagram in your PowerPoint slides.
+In that case, we will show you how to design a simple but nice enough Value Chain Diagram using Shapes.
+Shapes are a powerful feature in PowerPoint that enables us to create complex and straightforward diagrams for your presentations.

 This tutorial will cover how to design a simple Value Chain Activities diagram in PowerPoint.